Telecom-SudParis/k8s-sdn/README.md

-For Linux users, you can start from python executable OR container OR mininet cmd
+For Linux users, you can start from python executable (recommended) OR container OR mininet cmd

 a/ Python executable
 ```